This whole review is a spoiler. The spoilers are what I want to talk about.

 Riordan, Rick.
 The Trials of Apollo, Book 3: The Burning Maze.
 New York: Hyperion-Disney, 2018.

-This review is not endorsed by Hyperion Books, Disney Book Group, or Rick Riordan.
+This review is not endorsed by Rick Riordan, Hyperion Books, or Disney Book Group.
 It is an independent, honest review by a reader.